 Critical RAID server data recovery from Manchester fire.

-This case study relates to a job CDR received in a few months ago.
-The circumstances were particularly unfortunate with regards how failure / data loss occurred.
-During the summer of 2013 there was large fire on Oldham Street, Manchester city centre.
-It received significant media coverage not only due to the size and location of the blaze, but also be cause a fireman attending the scene died during attempts to extinguish it.
+This case study relates to a job CDR received a few months ago.
+The circumstances were particularly unfortunate with regards to how failure/data loss occurred.
+During the summer of 2013, there was a large fire on Oldham Street, Manchester city centre.
+It received significant media coverage not only due to the size and location of the blaze but also because a fireman attending the scene died during attempts to extinguish it.
 Details regarding this story can be found on this BBC News report.

-Above the source of the fire there were a number of offices.
-Inside these were a total of twelve servers all owned by a large UK company.
+Above the source of the fire, there were a number of offices.
+Inside the offices were a total of twelve servers all owned by a large UK company.